Professor Nazeer Ahmed

 The Sadr.
-This is the outmost station of the heart.
-It is open to the goodness that comes from the spirit as well as the distractions of the world.
-It expands with the light of the spirit and contracts with the darkness of evil whisperings.
+This is the outermost station of the heart.
+It is open to the goodness that comes from the spirit.
+It is also open to the distractions of the world.
+It expands with the light of the spirit and contracts with the darkness of evil whispering.
 In this sense it is like the aperture of a camera.
-The more it opens, the more it admits of light.
+The more it opens, the more it admits light.

 The Qalb.
 This is the heart proper.
 The word Qalb in Arabic means that which turns.
 It is like a gimbal in a spacecraft.
 One face of the heart turns towards the Light of the spirit.
 The other face turns towards the distractions of the world.
 The heart that turns towards the spirit receives the light that comes from Divine presence.
 A heart that turns towards the deceptive appearance of the material world is sealed off from that light.

 The Birr.
 This is the essence of the heart.
 It is like the oil in the lamp, that which gives off light.
 It is the station wherein are manifest the beauty and majesty of Divine presence.
 It is the inner sanctum of the heart that gazes in its rapture at the ruh or the spirit and receives the infinite Grace that comes from God’s presence.
 The word Birr has two letters, b and r.
-The “b” stands for Baraka.
+The “b” stands for Baraka (grace).
 The “r” stands for ra’a, that is to see.
-The Birr is a perpetual witness to the blessings that accrue from the presence of the Divine.
+The Birr is a perpetual witness to the blessings that accrue from the tajalliyat (manifestations) of Divine attributes.
 This is the highest station of the heart, the one that is attained by the sages, the awliya.

 What is ilm al laduni?

 This is the knowledge that is given only to the Prophets, the Messengers of God.
 It is Divine wisdom.
 It contains guidance for humankind and the criterion to separate right from wrong.
-It provides the framework within which all other knowledge is sorted out.
+It provides the framework and the wisdom (hikmah) within which all other knowledge is sorted out.
 Included in it are the Qur’an, the Injil, the Torah and all the revealed books given to all the prophets through the ages in all parts of the world.